The Application of Magnetic Field Sensor in the Industrial and Medical Fields

 Another example of sensor use in the medical field is in simple centrifuges used to prepare samples.
 Sensors are used to help control small motors to make them quieter and more reliable.

-Switches are also a prominent application, used in safe operating drug cabinets, or for bed adjustment and hearing aids.
+The waterproof magnetic reed switch is also a prominent application, used in safe operating drug cabinets, or for bed adjustment and hearing aids.
 Giant magnetoresistance sensor ICs compete with Hall and reed switches in the hearing aid sector.

 Why Do Magnetic Reed Switches Fail?March 31, 2023Magnetic reed switch is a kind of switch made based on the principle of electromagnetic induction.
 It was originally used in conjunction with stepping/transfer and electronic instruments and testers. ...view